 Session cookies are temporary and are erased when you close your browser.
 They do not store any personal information about the visitor, their computer, visit or browsing history.

-Google stores cookie information on servers located in the United State and does not associate your IP address with any other data held by Google.
+Google stores cookie information on servers located in the United State and does not associate your IP address with any other date held by Google.

 Visitors to the website have the ability to accept or decline cookies.
 By default all cookies are disabled.
-By accepting the cookies, you consent to the processing of data about you by Watford Community Housing and Google Analytics for the purposes set out above.
+By accepting the cookies, you consent to the processing of data about you by WCH and Google Analytics for the purposes set out above.

 Other privacy matters relating to the website